Zoo Help: National Elephant Herpesvirus Lab

 The National Elephant Herpesvirus Laboratory is the prime worldwide resource of herpesvirus information, testing and research for the global elephant community.
 The lab works in collaboration with Johns Hopkins University and focuses on diagnosing elephants in North America and researching new methods of testing for the various strains of elephant herpes.
 Its ultimate goal is to prevent future deaths resulting from this devastating disease.
 Genetics research at the Zoo is also focused on understanding EEHV and the family of genes that helps determine how resistant elephants are to infectious diseases, including tuberculosis and the herpesvirus.

 The National Elephant Herpesvirus Lab is currently seeking a volunteer to assist with lab maintenance, data entry and sample testing.
-Volunteers must be able to commit to at least one shift per week for a minimum of one year.
-Shift times are from 9 a.m. to 4 p.m., Monday through Friday (weekend days not available).
+Volunteer must be able to commit to at least one shift per week for a minimum of one year.
+Shifts are available weekdays from 9 a.m. to 4 p.m., (weekend days not available).

 Volunteer should have previous lab experience.
 Molecular biology experience, especially PCR, is a plus.
 Desktop publishing experience a plus.